Manatee Tours

 Can anyone swim with manatees?

-Yes, thousands of people come to Crystal River every year and swim with manatees.
+Yes, thousands of people come to Crystal River every year and swim with the manatees.
 It is fun and exciting to swim with these magnificant creatures.
-People come from all over the world to swim with manatees.
+People come from all over the world to swim with the Crystal River manatees.
 If you are comfortable floating in calm water, then you can swim with manatees.

 Yes, it is quite safe to swim with manatees.
 They are very gentle by nature and move slowly in the water, when not resting or sleeping on the bottom.
 Young manatees are interestingly curious and playful at heart.

-When is the best time to swim with manatees?
+When is the best time to go on a Manatee Tour?

-The best time is during winter months, because there are several hundred manatees in the area.
+The best time is during winter months, because there are several hundred more manatees in the area.
 However, manatee tours are available year-round.
+So anytime of year is great for a manatee tour.
 The best time of the day is during daylight.
 Mid-morning through mid-afternoon provides the best visibility.

-The best place to swim with manatees is at one of our popular fresh-water springs, such as Three Sisters Springs.
-You will need a boat or kayak to reach the springs by water.
+The best place to swim with manatees is here in Crystal River.
+We are home to several hundred manatees.
+Most tours occur in Kings Bay and around our fresh-water springs, such as Three Sisters Springs.
+You will need a boat or kayak to reach the area by water.
 Wearing a mask and snorkel makes the experience much easier and more enjoyable.

 Our Location